 Greek Rice Pilaf with Leeks and Saffron

 Leek rice is one of the great vegetable rice main courses in the Greek kitchen.
 It's also a wonderful bed or accompaniment for protein, such as grilled salmon or Greek branzino, grilled chicken, and more.
 You can skip the cheese and make this a totally vegan and/or Lenten dish.
+To find some of the artisinal Greek products you'll need to make this, visit my online shop here, where you'll discover a host of lovingly curated Greek ingredients.

 - 5 cups vegetable stock